sparolab/marscalib/README.md

 * Place the spherical target within about 30 cm, ensuring it is visible to both sensors.
 (If placed too far, the sphere may not be captured for LiDAR)

-* Remain the two sensors(camera and LiDAR) and the spherical target ❗__stationary__❗ while data is collected for more than 40 seconds.
+* Remain the two sensors(camera and LiDAR) and the spherical target __❗stationary❗__ while data is collected for more than 40 seconds.

 * After acquiring the data, arrange the bags as follows (recommended: at least 10 samples).
     ```